 Construction Phase Drainage Management will be determined by the appointed Contractor.
-The Drainage Management will seek to prevent run-off from working areas on-site during construction and discharges to surrounding areas.
+The Drainage Management will generally seek to prevent run-off from working areas on-site during construction and discharges to surrounding areas.
+It is not envisaged surface water run-off will be generated at construction working areas given the extent and permeable, soft ground characteristics at these areas.

-Given steep nature of site, it is expected that some level of cut and fill construction will be required.
-A small amount of excess soil will potentially be generated on site during construction works.
-Any excess soil not required for regrading and landscaping works will be removed from the site to a licenced disposal site.
+A small amount of excess soil will potentially be generated on-site during construction works.
+Any excess soil not required for on-site backfilling will be removed from the site to an appropriately authorised waste management facility.